3rd October, 2023

 ...at their core is the concept of “reasonably practicable”; this involves weighing a risk against the trouble, time and money needed to control it.

 Reasonably practicable is not a specific level.
-It's not prescriptive.
-It doesn't tell you exactly what is expected.
+It's not prescriptive, so it doesn't tell you exactly what is expected.
 For example, it doesn't say, as low as 2 accidents per year.
 Or, as low as 7 sick days per month.

-To spend £200k to protect a worker from a very small chance of tripping over, could be grossly disproportionate.
+To spend £200k to protect a worker from a very small chance of tripping over could be considered grossly disproportionate.
 Especially when there may be cheaper and equally effective control measures you can use.

-We might not be able to eliminate all risk, risks are a part of life, after all.
-But it must be controlled, especially when it comes to health and safety.
-Peoples lives are at risk.
+We might not be able to eliminate all risks.
+Risks are a part of life, after all.
+But risk must be controlled, especially when it comes to health and safety.
+Lives depend on it.

 Time, money and resources are needed to reduce risks.
 The HSE recognise this.
 You are not expected to spend infinite resources and money on eliminating all risks.
 How could you stay in business if that was the case?
 You would never make a profit, forever chasing the impossible - zero risks.

-It's much better to spend some time and money on protecting your workforce now, rather than the risk costing you 10x that amount in loss of staff, sickness, loss of productivity, fines.
+It's much better to spend some time and money on protecting your workforce now, rather than the risk costing you 10x that amount in loss of staff, sickness, loss of productivity, and fines.
 This is what can happen if a risk isn't controlled, ALARP.

 So what is reasonably practicable?